WLNE-TV: Switch to CBS (1977–1995)

-Return to ABC (1995–present)
+Return to ABC (1995–2025)

+Logo as ABC 6, used until 2025.

 CBS announced in March 1995 that it would purchase WPRI-TV and move its programming there.
 That May, Freedom agreed to affiliate WLNE with ABC in a long-term deal tied to the renewal of the network's affiliation with WTVC in Chattanooga, Tennessee; in the process, it rejected a bid by Fox to move its affiliation from WNAC-TV (channel 64, and the legal successor to the former WNET) to WLNE.
-At midnight on September 10, 1995, WPRI and WLNE reversed the 1977 swap; WLNE then began calling itself ABC6.
+At midnight on September 10, 1995, WPRI and WLNE reversed the 1977 swap; WLNE then began calling itself ABC 6.

 Early in the afternoon of May 4, 2005, WLNE's analog transmitter was knocked off the air due to a faulty section of transmission line on the tower.
 The transmitter had been running at 80% power due to another unrelated technical problem that occurred approximately two weeks earlier.
 Although Dish Network satellite and some cable systems continued to receive broadcasts through fiber optic connections, over-the-air and DirecTV satellite subscribers were left without a local ABC affiliate (DirecTV gets its signal via antenna).
 Some cable providers made special temporary arrangements to carry Boston ABC station WCVB during this outage.
 The WLNE transmitter was operational again late Thursday evening after 32 hours off the air.

 Sale to Global Broadcasting

 In August 2006, The Providence Journal reported that WLNE was put up for sale.
 The key reason for the decision was the lack of a second station for Freedom to operate in the market that would improve synergies for the Providence operation.
 On March 12, 2007, Freedom announced it was selling WLNE to Global Broadcasting, a Delaware corporation headed by Robinson Ewert and Kevin O'Brien.
 The FCC granted approval of this sale in mid-September and ownership was officially transferred on October 9.
 Freedom continued to operate WLNE's website until November 30, 2007, when control was shifted to Broadcast Interactive Media, and later WorldNow in April 2010.
-Global Broadcasting was not related to a Canadian network, the Global Television Network, or its then-parent, Canwest Global Communications.
+Global Broadcasting was not related to Canada's Global Television Network or its then-parent, Canwest Global Communications.